RahulHolani1008/FlightInformationCodingChallenge/README.md

 2. some follow-up questions

-# You will be graded based on the following have been met:
+# The following criterias must be met:

 Your implementation works as described in the task.